-GLG’s award-winning, employee-driven Partners Program provides pro bono access to GLG’s resources, experts, and teams to nonprofits nominated by our employees around the world.
-Employees nominate organizations, staff projects, and deliver impact, with GLG covering all the costs.
+GLG’s award-winning program provides pro bono GLG services to nonprofits around the world.
+Employees nominate organizations, staff projects, and deliver impact – with GLG covering all the costs.

 Honored by Fast Company’s

 In 2022, over 200 GLG employees leveraged GLG Partners, facilitating nearly 600 expert conversations for 168 organizations in 24 countries.

 GLG Partners has enabled organizations to execute projects on a wide diversity of issue areas, including:

 Girls Love Mail is a U.S.-based volunteer organization that collects and shares hand-written letters of encouragement to women newly diagnosed with breast cancer.
 Girls Love Mail was nominated for GLG Partners by GLG’s Women+ Diversity Network, which has previously hosted letter writing events for the organization, and focused their project on their global expansion strategy.
 The organization needed guidance on which healthcare systems in their target countries would be best suited for partnerships (e.g., doctor’s offices, hospital systems, and NGOs) – and after speaking with a custom-recruited GLG expert in New Zealand, Girls Love Mail decided to begin their expansion there and are now fully operational in the country.
 As Girls Love Mail’s founder shared, “Girls Love Mail is officially global thanks to GLG!”